 An umbrella policy is just what it sounds like-it's an additional policy that covers you.
 It provides extra liability insurance that extends beyond your current auto (home or watercraft) insurance limits and protects your net worth.

-What if I have Suffered a Previous Injury?
+What If I Have a Previous Injury?

 Suppose you are already receiving payments from an auto accident that occurred in the past or an accident between now and July 1, 2020.
 In that case, you will continue to receive the current unlimited benefit, regardless of the PIP amount you choose in the future.